Melbourne Football Club: Mascot

 In 1933, Melbourne was beginning to rebuild its side and abandoned the name 'Fuchsias' for a more ferocious title—the 'Demons'.
 This was inspired by then coach Frank "Checker" Hughes reportedly saying to the players in a game to 'lift up your heads and play like demons!'.
 Over the years, the club has used various iterations of demons as club mascots.
 This includes Ronald Deeman from the AFL Mascot Manor franchise.

 The current club mascots are Chuck, Checker, and Cheeky.
 Chuck is named after legendary coach Frank "Checker" Hughes; Daisy is named after the inaugural captain of the women's team, Daisy Pearce; and Flash is named after the 2009 Keith "Bluey" Truscott Medallist, Aaron Davey.

 Song

-The official Melbourne Football Club song is called "It's a Grand Old Flag" (sung to the tune of George M. Cohan's 1906 "You're a Grand Old Flag").
-The song was first adopted in by the club 1912.
+The official Melbourne Football Club song is called "It's a Grand Old Flag" (sung to the tune of George M. Cohan's 1906 song "You're a Grand Old Flag").
+The song was first adopted by the club in 1912.
 The Demons primarily repeat the first verse of the song.